Sardhendu/self-driving-vehicle/src/particle_filter/readme.md

     - We initialize particles say 100 of them in an approximate area using GPS coordinates of the vehicle
     - Points are sampled from gaussian distribution with mean = GPS location and a standard deviation of say 20-50 meters or something like that.

-2. **Prediction Step**:
+2. **Prediction Step / Move**:
-    - We assume each particle to be the car's location in the vehicle coordinate frame.
+    - Here we use the velocity and yaw_rate from sensors to move the car or find new states for particle using particle information from previous timestep.
-    - In this step we simply predict the current car/particle location in vehicle-frame using sensor readings.
+    - In this step we simply predict the current car/particle location in vehicle-frame using sensor readings and previous state of particle.
+    - Though velocity and theta are measured by vehicle, they dont have direct dependency on positions in the vehicle frame.
+As we are multiplying the velocity and yaw_rate to particles position and as long as we are consistent in our implementation the filter would learn the correct particle position.

 3. **Update**:
     * *Transformation*:
        - For each particle we transform all landmark observations to map-frame.
+    * *Data Association**: Here we associate each transformed landmark to their nearest landmark in map-frame.
+This is done by nearest neighbor method.
     * *Update*:
-       - We compute the new weights for each particle, which is the product of the probability density (computed using multivariate gaussian).
+       - We have,
+          - *Transformed landmarks*: Estimated landmark in map-frame
+          - *landmarks*: The actual landmark position in map-frame
+       - Think of the update step as calculating the likelihood of *Transformed landmarks* and *landmarks* for each particle and providing weights to each particle based on their likelihood value.
 This process ensure providing higher weights to particle near the vehicle.
+       - The likelihood criteria used is the product of the probability density (computed using multivariate gaussian).

 4. **Resample**: